Academics Cover Photo

 This is an equivalent to the master’s degree thesis.
 The student may choose to write a scholarly treatise or may choose to design and implement a project they could conceivably continue after they graduate: an innovative chamber ensemble, a festival, a new kind of concert format, a music education program, some entrepreneurial scheme, an outreach project, etc.

-*Certificate students are not required to complete a Capstone Project, but are expected in their second year to participate in a fellow student's Capstone Project.
+*Certificate students are not required to complete a capstone project, but are expected in their second year to participate in a fellow student's Capstone Project.

 Performance

-The Orchestra Now's concert season runs from September through May, plus participation in the Bard Music Festival during a summer semester from mid-July through mid-August.
+TŌN's concert season runs from September through May, plus participation in the Bard Music Festival during a summer semester from mid-July through mid-August.

 Other Locations